pragdave/cs3342_09/README.md

 ## A2.7

 The simplest Chomsky grammar level for this language would be a type-2 (context-free) laguage.
-This is because every nonterminal can be expressed as a list of terminals and nonterminals without needing context for that nonterminal.
+This is because every nonterminal can be expressed as a list of terminals and nonterminals without needing context for the LHS nonterminal.